 By Alexander Panetta, The Canadian Press

-The issue is particularly relevant to Canada, as the No. 1 supplier of both materials to the U.S.
+Canada has particular reason to be watching closely: it’s the No. 1 supplier of both materials to the U.S.

-”I’ve had many conversations with the president,” Trudeau told a news conference in Vancouver, hours before the delay was announced.
+”I’ve had many conversations with the president,” Trudeau told a news conference in Vancouver.

 ”We are optimistic that (the Americans) understand that this would be a bad thing for both of our economies.”

-Tariffs were previously scheduled to hit weeks ago, but President Donald Trump issued orders delaying them for Canada and Mexico, pending the NAFTA negotiations — and then he delayed them for the entire world until May 1.
+Tariffs were previously scheduled to hit weeks ago, but President Donald Trump issued orders delaying them for Canada and Mexico — and then for the entire world — until May 1.

 But Canada has argued that it has been supplying metals to the U.S. military for generations, that its imports and exports of steel are balanced, and that it is working with the U.S. to keep over-produced Asian steel out of North America.

-It’s also unclear how tariffs would affect the heavily integrated auto industry, where the same piece might cross the border multiple times.
+It’s also unclear how tariffs would affect the heavily integrated auto industry, where the same piece might criss-cross the border multiple times.

-”There’s no jurisdiction on the planet that has a better case for a full exemption than Canada,” Joseph Galimberti, president of the Canadian Steel Producers Association, said earlier Monday.
+”There’s no jurisdiction on the planet that has a better case for a full exemption than Canada,” said Joseph Galimberti, president of the Canadian Steel Producers Association.

 ”I could go on and on and on.”